davelpz/Resume/resume.md

 **Principal Member Techincal Staff** (September 1997 - Present)

 ###### Highlights
-- Team Lead for internationally distributed teams: Duties include project planning, scheduling, and using various management tools to control risk and costs.
+- Senior Engineer for internationally distributed teams: Duties include project planning, scheduling, and using various management tools to control risk and costs.
 - Developed patented web frameworks currently in use at Verizon.
 - Recognized by my peers as a subject matter expert in web technologies such as HTML5, CSS3, Javascript, jQuery, Java, SQL, and Unix.